ericadu/minifridge/minifridge_admin/README.md

 2. In `creds.json`, replace all `filepath` strings in foodbase creds with where you will be saving user data locally.
 CTRL+F and replace `/Users/ericadu/github/minifridge/minifridge_admin/data/` in `creds.json`.
 Note: never push user creds to github. `data/*` is in `.gitignore` so you can create a `data` folder in the `minifridge_admin` folder.

 ### On New User
+1. Add another user to `creds.json` filling out all necessary items.
+2. Create an Airtable tab
+3. Add to firebase functions

 ### On New Upload
 1. After processing on Airtable, export as CSV and download.